HOW ONBOARDING IS KEY IN HIGH-PERFORMING TEAMS

 Growing a team is much more than adding people to it.
 What you really want is to deliver the best possible product in the most effective way.
 To do it you should rely on a committed and high-performing team, working smoothly on a daily basis.
 Here are some aspects you cannot overlook in order to get this:

 1. Think ahead

 Team collaboration is vital.
-Whether hiring locally or engaging with a nearshore partner, defining a set of candidate requirements is not enough.
+Whether hiring locally or engaging with a nearshore partner, defining a set of profile requirements is not enough.
 Active involvement in the selection of new team members is really important.
-Look at it as an investment in your product.
+Look at it as an investment in your applications.
 Even if it takes more time from you, a wider involvement right from the start will make your internal crew less reactive to a nearshore team and assure everyone engages in the project in the long run, regardless of their location.
-The selection process should also be similar for local and nearshore teams and it is pertinent to make sure that the nearshore partner is able to embed your most relevant procedures in their own processes.
+The selection process should also be similar for local and nearshore teams and it is pertinent to make sure that the nearshore partner is able to embed your most relevant procedures in their own selection/hiring processes.

 2. Don't turn your back on quality

-3. Invest in hard and soft skills
+3. Invest in hard- and soft-skills

 - Positive attitude, creative problem solving, interest in excellence